Basic Concepts

 where:

-• \(N \in \mathbb{N}\): Number of training samples
+• \(N \in \mathbb{N}\): number of training samples

-• \(d_{\text{th}} \in \mathbb{R}^+\): Threshold distance for topological adjacency (typically \(d_{\text{th}} = 1\))
+• \(d_{\mathrm{th}} \in \mathbb{R}^+\): grid-adjacency threshold (typically \(d_{\mathrm{th}} = 1\))

-• \(\mathbb{I}(\cdot) \in \{0, 1\}\): Indicator function
+• \(\mathbb{I}(\cdot) \in \{0, 1\}\): indicator function

 Strengths and Weaknesses